-Under no circumstances will a student be told that nothing further will happen to him/her.
-Since the matter has been referred to law enforcement officials, the issue is now in their hands and must be dealt with according to the policies and procedures of the law enforcement authorities.
+The student has revealed the source of their chemical to the proper school official after having been informed this information will be passed on to the appropriate law enforcement official for their further handling of the matter.
+Under no circumstances will a student be told that nothing further will happen to them.
+Since the matter has been referred to law enforcement officials, the issue is now in their hands and must be dealt with according to their policies and procedures.